 Introduction

-Docker is a powerful platform that allows developers to create, deploy, and run applications in containers.
+Docker is a platform that lets developers create, deploy, and run applications in containers.
 Containers are isolated environments that allow you to run your applications in a consistent and reproducible way, no matter what platform or environment you’re using.
 With Docker, you can easily move your applications from one platform to another, making it a popular choice for developers and DevOps teams alike.

 Whether you’re building a new application or need to modernize an existing one, Docker provides a simple and efficient way to manage your applications and infrastructure.
-In this article, you’ll learn how to install Docker on Linux in just 4 easy steps.
-By the end, you’ll be up and running with Docker and ready to start using it to create and manage your applications.
+Here’s how to install Docker on Linux in 4 steps.
+By the end, you’ll have Docker running and ready to use.

 Prerequisites